 Starting the Keeping Up With The Penguins project presented a bit of a problem: books ain’t cheap.
-I set myself a limit of $10 per book, but even if I stuck to that 100% I would still end up spending north of a grand.
+I set myself a limit of $10 per book, but even if I stuck to that 100% if the time I would still end up spending north of a grand.
 Plus, in my soul, I’m a firm believer in compensation for artists.
 Getting the books cheaply is great for me and everything, but authors should get paid what they’re worth for their work.
 On top of that, I adore independent and second-hand bookstores.
 Every dollar that I spend with them means employment for the creative writing student, and bills paid for the small business owner, and support for small presses, and opportunities for emerging writers.

 So, my life for the last year has been a delicate balancing act: finding books that fit within my budget, while upholding my own ideals about the book industry.
 I love the thrill of the hunt – nothing compares to finding a long-sought-after tome buried in a bookstore bargain bin, especially when you can take it home in exchange for just the shrapnel that you have in your pocket.
 It turns out I have a real knack for it!
 There’s a perception that buying books through smaller and independent retailers means spending more: I’m here to prove that’s not the case!
 I thought I’d share a few of the best book bargains I’ve found for Keeping Up With The Penguins.